All Episodes

 Oh, man.

-Yeah, I'll check to see when it comes out.
+And I was like, yeah, I'll check to see when it comes out.

-And it comes out Friday.
+And it was like, it comes out Friday.

 And I was like, hell yeah.

-And I was like, of course I do!
+And I was like, of course I do.

 dan friesen